 If you like onion rings, you will probably like these.
-However, the ingredients are a little more extra than the usual onion rings.
-These are usually eaten at tea time or as an appetizer but you will often see folks making these on the daily especially on a rainy day.
+However, the ingredients are a little more extra than usual.
+These are usually eaten at tea time or as an appetizer, but you will often see folks making these on the daily, especially on a rainy day.
 However, should you want to try these, you can easily find them at the night market or at roadside stalls around neighborhoods.

 A Karipap or Curry Puff is a tea time snack or even breakfast food for some people.
 The outer layer is a light pastry that is folded into a shape of a pouch that holds all the goodness in it.
-Pair it with a hot cup of tea, coffee of Milo and you will be gastronomically satisfied.
+Pair it with a hot cup of tea, coffee, or Milo, and you will be gastronomically satisfied.

-As Lumiere said “Try the grey stuff, it’s delicious!” we implore you to also try the Malaysian grey stuff we call Keropok Lekor.
-This savoury snack is made of fish paste and is then deep fried.
-There are two types of Keropok Lekor that you will find called keropok lekor goreng and keropok lekor keping.
+As Lumiere said: “Try the gray stuff, it’s delicious!”
+We implore you to also try the Malaysian gray stuff we call Keropok Lekor.
+This savory snack is made of fish paste and is then deep fried.
+There are two types of Keropok Lekor that you will find, called keropok lekor goreng and keropok lekor keping.

-Now, this may sound odd but trust us when we say the taste is so much better when the shell is on.
-Every cook does it different though, some may just use one big prawn and some use 3 or 4 small prawns for the fritters.
+Now, this may sound odd, but trust us when we say the taste is so much better when the shell is on.
+Every cook does it differently, though; some may just use one big prawn and some use 3 or 4 small prawns for the fritters.
 You can either dip the cucur in chili sauce or just enjoy it on its own.